segarciat/python-tutorial/01-Expressions/Expressions.md

 Python evaluates expressions to produce values.
 An **expression** may include *literals*, *variables*, *function calls*, *operators*, and more.
 Values may correspond to numbers, text, and collections of other values.
-An easy way to explore expressions and values in Python is through the REPL.
+An easy way to explore expressions and values in Python is through the REPL (Read-Evaluate-Print-Loop).

 Open your Terminal, and then run the `python` command from your shell to start up the REPL: